mjordan/redirect_from_identifier/README.md

 1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory.
 1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y redirect_from_identifier`.

+## Configuration

+Configuration options are available at `/admin/config/redirect_from_identifier`.

+Administrators can define multiple paths that will respond with redirects to the target node.
+The placeholder `{identifier}` is required in all configured paths.
+All fields defined in "Identifier fields" are queried for requests to all configured paths; in other words, there is no association between paths and identifier fields.

 ## Current maintainer